OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ---
 title: On-send feature for Outlook add-ins
-description: Provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on-send. ms.date: 10/31/2019
+description: Provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send. ms.date: 10/31/2019
 localization_priority: Priority
 ---

 # On-send feature for Outlook add-ins

-The on-send feature for Outlook add-ins provides a way to handle email or block email users from certain actions, and allows an add-in to set certain properties on-send.
+The on-send feature for Outlook add-ins provides a way to handle email or block email users from certain actions, and allows an add-in to set certain properties on send.
 For example, you can use the on-send feature to:

 - Prevent a user from sending sensitive information or leaving the subject line blank.
 - Add a specific recipient to the CC line.